patrickfatrick/marky-marked/README.md

 ## Styling

-The repo comes with a stylesheet in /dist that will get you where you want to go.
+The repo comes with a stylesheet in `/dist` that will get you where you want to go.
 But you are of course welcome to handle your own styling.

 If you do use the stylesheet that comes with, you will need to install [Font Awesome](http://fontawesome.io/) onto your site, or you will be without toolbar icons.

+## Undo/Redo

+Think of state as a snapshot of the data inside Marky Marked at any given time.
+Marky Marked stores up to 500 states, after which it starts clearing out the oldest states as states are created.
+So it's not infinite.

+The undo/redo buttons advance or go back five steps in the state timeline.
+So you effectively have 100 user-facing states at any given time that reflect 500 changes (keep in mind that typing a single character counts as a change).

+But if you undo to a previous state and then create a new state by typing or adding a format from the toolbar, the timeline erases those states after the one you went back to.
+Just like in most any file editor.

 ## API